Acramonics/SolatronG2U/README.md

 Store](https://www.aliexpress.com/item/1005005636771892.html) (Store
 no.:1102628842).
 Select 'Panel Type', 24P, Male.
 You **must** ensure you have the male connector!
-They are about £1.00 each plus £2.76 postage,
+They are about £1.00 each plus £2.76 postage.

-My design places the *Series 57* connector on the back of the board and the *Arduino Nano* on the front with 1206 SMD resistors on both front and back.
+The design places the *Series 57* connector on the back of the board and the *Arduino Nano* on the front with 1206 SMD resistors on both front and back.
 The board then lies flat against the back of the meter with the USB Arduino connection to the left hand side.